<< Turborg Classic < Famous Grouse | Sex on the Beach > Gin Fizz >>

-265m.
 Satisfying and popular with a variety of fine slab and groove climbing.
+Interestingly, the line in the old guide was slightly in the wrong place though folks seemed to manage anyway.
 Protection is sometimes sparse and route finding is not always easy until all of the initial overlaps have been bypassed on the left.
-Fine situations, sustained, enjoyable climbing, and almost no loose rock or grass!
+Fine situations with sustained and enjoyable climbing and almost no loose rock or grass!
 The route stays wet early in the season.
 Start under a pair of converging flake/grooves.

-1) 5, 50m.
+1) 5, 60m.
 There are two narrow grooves at the start.
 From a block, traverse right then climb the right-hand groove to a small ledge and possible stance.
-Continue to the top of the same groove, and belay on the left on a large grass ledge.
+Continue to the top of the same groove and belay on the left on a large grass ledge.

 1a) 5, 50m.
 The left-hand lower groove, and the right-hand upper groove, offer a slightly easier variation.

-3) 5, 50m.
-Walk right across a wide sloping ledge, then move up, traverse back left to join Famous Grouse, and follow this up the groove to a ledge and belay on the right.
+4) 5, 30m.
+Move up, traverse back left to join Famous Grouse, and follow this up the groove to a ledge and belay on the right.